knpuniversity/rest/knpu/episode1/error-consistency.rst

 to have documentation for each type.
 So it's really important to keep track of these and never misspell them.

 That sounds like a perfect use-case for constants!
-Add a cosntant on``ApiProblem`` for the ``validation_error`` key::
+Add a constant on ``ApiProblem`` for the ``validation_error`` key::

     // src/KnpU/CodeBattle/Api/ApiProblem.php